From whistleblower laws to unions: How Google’s AI ethics meltdown could shape policy

 Independent external algorithm audits

-Christina Colclough is director of the Why Not lab and a member of the Global Partnership on AI or GPAI steering committee.
+Christina Colclough is director of the Why Not lab and a member of the Global Partnership on AI (GPAI) steering committee.
 GPAI launched in June with 15 members, including the EU and the U.S., and Brazil and three additional countries joined earlier this month.

 After asking “Who the hell is advising Google?”
 Colclough suggested independent external audits for assessing algorithms.

-“You can say for any new technology being developed we need an impact of risk assessment, a human rights assessment, we need to be able to go in and audit that and check for legal compliance,” Colclough continued.
+“You can say for any new technology being developed we need an impact of risk assessment, a human rights assessment, we need to be able to go in and audit that and check for legal compliance,” she continued.

 The idea of independent audits is in line with the environmental impact reports construction projects need to submit today.
 A paper published earlier this year about how businesses can turn ethics principles into practice suggested the creation of a third-party market for auditing algorithms and bias bounties akin to the bug bounties paid by cybersecurity firms.
 That paper included 60 authors from dozens of influential organizations from academia and industry.